 Nevertheless in the early 20th century it was uncommon for married women to work (except in wartime).
 However in the 1950s and 1960s it became common for them to do so - at least part-time.
 New technology made it easier for married women to do paid work.
 Before the 20th century housework was so time consuming it left married women no time for work.
 The economy also changed.
 Manufacturing industry became less important but service industries grew, which created more job opportunities for women.

 In the USA the Equal Pay Act 1963 compelled employers to give equal pay for equal work.
 In Britain in 1970 an Equal Pay Act made differences in pay and conditions between men and women illegal.
 In 1973 women were admitted to the stock exchange.
-From 1975 it was made illegal to sack women for becoming pregnant.
-Also in 1975 the Sex Discrimination Act made it illegal to discriminate against women in employment, education and training.
+In 1975 the Sex Discrimination Act made it illegal to discriminate against women in employment, education and training.
 In 1984 a new law stated that equal pay must be given for work of equal value.
 In the late 20th century the number of women in managerial and other highly paid jobs greatly increased.

 Meanwhile in 1930 Amy Johnson became the first women to fly from Britain to Australia.
 In 1963 Valentina Tereshkova became the first woman in space.
 The first American woman in space was Sally Ride in 1983.
 The first British woman in space was Helen Sharman in 1991.

 A timeline of women's education